 What to expect at your appointment for a complaint of thoracic pain:

-When to seek immediate care for thoracic pain:
+Seek immediate care for thoracic pain:

 - Fever